omahs/madara/docs/madara-coding-principles.md

 }
 ```

-This simple `Circle` struct and its implementation is clean: it's
+This simple `Circle` struct and its implementation are clean: it's
 straightforward, self-describing, and only has the necessary functionality.

 ## 3. Principles